XenitAB/cost-model-helm-chart/README.md

 # cost-model-helm-chart

-Kubecost cost-model helm chart (open source only)
+cost-model helm chart (open source)

+Note: This is just a test with Azure, use with caution.